-The new EII course (9-12) enables the adult learner to earn an AMS credential to teach children between the ages of 9-12 years of age.
-The adult learner attends the 8 week EII course during the summer, followed by a practicum in an elementary (9-12) classroom.
-The EII course provides the use of selected materials of Elementary I (6-9) which form the foundation for the Montessori upper elementary program and a complete EII course of study.
+The new Elementary II course (ages 9-12) enables the adult learner to earn an AMS credential to teach children between the ages of 9-12.
+The adult learner attends the 8 week Elementary II course during the summer, followed by a practicum in an elementary (ages 9-12) classroom.
+The Elementary II course provides the use of selected materials of Elementary I (ages 6-9) which form the foundation for the Montessori upper elementary program and a complete Elementary II course of study.

 MACTE and AMS have approved this new credential.